List of tallest buildings in Cambridge, Massachusetts: Under construction

-Tallest approved or proposed
+Proposed

 This section lists high-rise buildings that are approved or proposed in Cambridge and planned to be at least 200 ft tall, but are not yet under construction.
 In 2015, Leland Cheung of the Cambridge City Council contemplated the maximum rezoning of the area in terms of building heights, and asked if buildings of up to 1000 ft could be considered in the future.
 A height of 1,000 feet would be over 200 feet taller than the tallest building in the metro-Boston area: the John Hancock Tower.